Governikus/AusweisApp/docs/sdk/commands.rst

   {"cmd": "CANCEL"}

 .. note::
-  This command is allowed only if the AusweisApp2 started an authentication.
+  This command is allowed only if the AusweisApp2 started an authentication or the :ref:`change_pin` workflow.
   Otherwise you will get a :ref:`bad_state` message as an answer.